adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

-# Stock-Price-Prediction using RNN and LSTM
+# Stock Price trend Classification using LSTM Neural Netork & Price forecasting using an ARIMA model

 ## Introduction